crystalschang/hull-conversations/README.md

 Here we set `refreshEvents` property to `['model.hull.me.change']`.
 This say to the widget to refresh itself each time the current user changes.

-Now, clicking on the "Sign In with Facebook" button should show the form.
+Now, clicking on the sign in button should show the form.